 - The value of property at present: The property's current value will play a role in itemizing the property in order to assign it.

-- Spouse's contributions to the marriage: "Fairness" may be based on how much each spouse had contributed to the marriage, and what properties had been acquired by which spouses.
+- Spouse's contributions to the marriage: "Fairness" may be based on how much each spouse had contributed to the marriage and what properties had been acquired by which spouses.

-- The sacrifice of any career or educational goals: If one spouse had sacrificed considerable career or educational opportunities and no longer has the time or capabilities to pursue them, the court may grant them more assets.
+- The sacrifice of any career or educational goals: If one spouse has sacrificed considerable career or educational opportunities and no longer has the time or capabilities to pursue them, the court may grant them more assets.
 This also plays a role in permanent alimony payments.

 - Each spouse's current and potential earning capacity: Along with financial status, if a spouse has the capability to earn more, this will be considered as well.